zuozhenggh/learning-library/developer-library/integration-soa/introduction/introduction.md

 ## STEP 2: Lab Environment

 The workshop has been setup to expedite your SOA development process.
-The environment consists of JDeveloper 12c, version 12.2.1.4 hosted on an Oracle Linux operating system.
+The environment consists of JDeveloper 12c, version 12.2.1.4 with preconfigured for SOA Suite.
+It hosted on an Oracle Linux operating system.

+The JDeveloper in this distribution is pre-configured with some JDeveloper IDE extensions so that you can create various kinds of applications immediately.
+These pre-installed IDE extensions include the following:
+- Oracle BPEL Process Manager
+- Oracle Human Workflow
+- Oracle Business Rules
+- Oracle Mediator
+- Oracle Service Bus
+- Oracle Enterprise Scheduler
+- SOA Spring Component Design Time

-You may proceed to the next lab
+You may now proceed to the next lab.

 ## Learn More

 - <a href= https://cloudmarketplace.oracle.com/marketplace/en_US/listing/74792101> SOA on Oracle Marketplace </a>